Ravenswood High School (West Virginia): Athletics

 Ravenswood athletic teams are nicknamed the Red Devils and compete in the Little Kanawha Conference.

 Performing arts

 RHS has a competitive show choir, "Rave Revue".
 The group won a West Virginia state championship in 2018 amidst a slew of contest wins.

+Incidents

+In November 2023, Brent Jones, a chemistry teacher who taught at RHS, was arrested on charges of sexual conduct on a student.
+The school did not offer a statement.